CaptainMich/Python_Project/README.md

 * _**StartWithPython**_
   this folder contains one solution project with a set of individual projects.Arguments are:

-  + _NumericTypes_ : here there is all math operator,..
+  + _NumericTypes_ : all python math is contained here
+  + _Strings_ : syntax, method, operation with strings
+  + _Container_ : lists, tuple, dictionary and all that you can do with them

 > ...
 > ...
 > ...